amahle-bluestoneafrica/simple-to-do-list/README.md

 * JavaScript

 ## ✨ Features
-* functionality to create, add, display tasks and mark completed tasks.
+* functionality to create, add, display, delete tasks, and mark completed tasks.

 ## ⚙️ Installation
 To view the project locally, clone the repository and open index.html in your browser.